Buddybet-Group/codingChallenge/README.md

 - Errors are handled but not fully tested. ( Time limitation )

-- Main focus here is the architecture of the app, UI can be improved.
+- Main focus here, architecture of the app, UI can be improved.

 - To fetch country names, i used internal json file. ( Time limitation )

 - Theme and Routes are not implemented.

-- Along with theme the hardcoded font sizes / color properties must be removed. ( Again time limitations )
+- Along with theme implementation, the hardcoded fontSize / color properties will be removed. ( Again time limitations )